spring-projects/spring-integration-samples/basic/barrier/README.md

 ==============

 This example demonstrates the use of a process barrier component to suspend a thread until some asynchronous operation completes.
-The first example uses an **HTTP Inbound Gateway**, splits the request, sends the splits to rabbitmq and then waits for the publisher confirms.
+The first example uses an **HTTP Inbound Gateway**, splits the request, sends the splits to RabbitMQ and then waits for the publisher confirms.
 Finally, the results are returned to the caller.

 The sample is a Spring Boot application that loads 2 contexts: